jmh3434/java-precourse/Precourse Java.md

+### An APIs Real Use

-The internet has infomation and packets flying all over the place between systems (madness!)
+The internet has infomation and packets flying all over the place between systems.
+If you think about it, without structure, this would just be chaos and madness.

-It forces developers to create a plan for what they want their system to do, and encode those behaviors into APIs that will be expose to clients.
+An API forces developers to create a plan for what they want their system to do, and encode those behaviors into APIs that will be exposed to clients.

 #### Abstraction